instaclick/ICBaseTestBundle/README.md

 When building your functional tests, it is recurrent that you want your test Database to be created and populated with initial information.
-This bundle comes with a native support for Doctrine Data Fixtures, which allows you to load your database information before your test is actually executed.
+This bundle comes with native support for Doctrine Data Fixtures, which allows you to load your database information before your test is actually executed.

 To enable your schema to be initialized and also load the initial Database